HydrefLab/laravel-adr/README.md

-Some time ago, Mr. Paul M. Jones proposed an _Action Domain Responder (ADR)_ pattern, which is an alternative to _Model View Controller (MVC)_ interface pattern. _ADR_ pattern is better suited for server-side applications operating in the request/response concept.
+Some time ago, Mr. Paul M. Jones proposed an _Action Domain Responder (ADR)_ pattern, which is an alternative to _Model View Controller (MVC)_ interface pattern. _ADR_ pattern is better suited for server-side applications operating with the request/response concept.

 _ADR_ pattern is described [here](https://github.com/pmjones/adr).